Skip to main content

 Updated over a week ago

 In order to work locum shifts in the UK you need to show proof that you have the right to work.
-Right to work documents are your proof to live and work in the UK.
+Right-to-work documents are your proof to live and work in the UK.

-At this point you are probably still wondering what a right to work document is, so we've made this minefield a bit easier to understand...
+At this point you are probably still wondering what a right-to-work document is, so we've made this minefield a bit easier to understand...

 Permanent Residents